-EMDR Therapy Intensive and/or Adjunctive therapy
+EMDR Therapy Intensive Therapy

 The traditional model of weekly psychotherapy is shifting to meet your needs.
 Now more than ever, we need flexibility in how we get support.
 EMDR intensives support the client with even more on their plate since COVID, or the client who needs help now.
 Whatever the reason that weekly sessions just won’t work for you, EMDR intensives are available to support you during times you need help the most.

 Perhaps you’ve had a felt sense that something profound has yet to change, but you’re not quite sure how to shift all the way into a new experience of yourself with your current therapist.
 Maybe you now cognitively understand new things, yet your body is still confused, so you’re curious about how adjunct EMDR therapy can help.

 Perhaps you’ve been meaning to get into weekly therapy for a while now, but your schedule has been so hectic and demanding that a weekly therapy appointment feels more overwhelming than supportive.

 Perhaps you’re needing help —- and a lot of it—- right now, and you don’t want to spend months in the traditional weekly model of therapy treatment to feel better.